oops-moment/Decentralised-File-System/README.md

 By combining IPFS, Pinata, React, and Solidity, our decentralized file system provides users with a secure, efficient, and distributed way to store, share, and manage their data without relying on a central authority.

+Last but not least we aim to extent it to files , videos and what not !